molily/molily.de/_posts/2017-11-25-robust-javascript.md

 So ReferenceErrors happen when the code uses an identifier that cannot be found in the current scope and all parent scopes.
 This is may be due to a typo.
 Linters (see below) can catch these bugs easily.

-Another possible cause is the programmer assuming that the browser supports a certain API.
-The programmer assumes a global identifier is provided and uses it without caution.
+Another possible cause is the developer assuming that the browser supports a certain API.
+The developer assumes a global identifier is provided and uses it without caution.
 These are several examples that assume the availability of certain browser APIs:

 ```js
 var object = JSON.parse(string);